How to Use K-means for Big Data Clustering?: Experimental analysis

-Nineteen publicly available large real-world datasets have been used in our experiments.
-A brief description of these datasets is given in Table \ref{TabExper1}.
-A more detailed description can be found on the corresponding webpages that are listed in Table \ref{TabExper2}.
+The performance of Big-means and competitive algorithms has been evaluated on many real-world datasets.
+Nineteen publicly available datasets were used in the experiments.
+Brief descriptions of these datasets are provided in Table \ref{TabExper1}.
+More detailed descriptions can be found on the corresponding webpages listed in Table \ref{TabExper2}.
+Four of these datasets were additionally normalized, bringing the overall number of datasets to $23$.
 All datasets contain only numeric features and do not have any missing values.
-The number of attributes ranges from very small (2) to very large (5000), and the number of instances ranges from thousands (smallest 7 797) to tens of millions (largest 10 500 000).
+The number of attributes ranges from very small ($2$) to very large ($5,000$), and the number of instances ranges from thousands (smallest $7,797$) to tens of millions (largest $10,500,000$).

-The methodology of experiments and the twelve smallest datasets are identical to those used in~\cite{Karmitsa2018}.
-This allows us to perform an additional cross-comparison of our results with those given in source~\cite{Karmitsa2018}.
-The list of datasets in the source was extended by adding additional ones with huge sizes.
-Running each algorithm was repeated $n_{exec}$ times.
-The exact values are shown in the tables in Appendix A.
+The datasets are arranged from largest to smallest and are not balanced, i.e., there is a significant variance in their number of objects and features.
+This selection is intentional since Big-means positions itself as a universal algorithm suitable for all types of datasets: small, large, and big.
+Thus, we evaluate the aggregate performance of Big-means on datasets of various sizes without prioritizing any of them.
+The methodology of experiments and the twelve smallest datasets are identical to those used in~\cite{Karmitsa2018}, allowing us to perform an additional comparison of our results with those provided in~\cite{Karmitsa2018}.

+Each of the $23$ datasets was clustered $n_{exec}$ times with each algorithm into the following sequence of clusters: $k = 2, 3, 5, 10, 15, 20, 25$.
+The overall number of conducted experiments reached $22,098$.
+Some datasets, such as Shuttle Control, EEG Eye State, and their normalized versions, were additionally clustered into $4$ clusters.
+For each value of $k$, the minimum, mean and maximum values of the relative error $E_{A}$ and CPU time were calculated relative to $n_{exec}$ executions of each experiment.
+Appendix \ref{appendix} shows the details of all experiments.

+To ensure the best comparability of the algorithms, all the experiments were run on the same computer platform and implemented using the same programming language and versions of numeric libraries: Python 3.6; NumPy 1.21 library for matrix and array computations; Numba 0.46.0 for just-in-time compilation, which generates optimized machine code from pure Python code; Ubuntu Linux 4.4; x86\_64 architecture 8 CPU Cores Intel(R) Xeon(R) Silver 4114 @ 2.20GHz; 504 GB of RAM.

+The parallel implementations of K-means and K-means++ utilized all 8 CPU cores according to the first parallelization scheme described in section \ref{parallel_processing}.
+The same parallel versions of K-means and K-means++ were used inside Forgy K-means and Big-means algorithms.
+Thus, Big-means processes data samples sequentially, but each data sample is clustered using parallelized versions of K-means and K-means++.
+The K-means$\parallel$ algorithm was parallelized with respect to the number of data points according to scheme one described in section $\ref{parallel_processing}$.
+We used the implementation of Ward's algorithm from the hierarchical clustering module of the SciPy library.
+The implementation of the LMBM-Clust algorithm was copied from the repository provided by the authors in~\cite{Karmitsa2018} and wrapped for Python by means of the Cython library.